 Even on bitumen with speed limits of 120kph such as the dreamy stretch between Mariental and Windhoek, we discovered that distances took far longer than expected.
 This was due to a combination of wildlife on the road, police roadblocks and breakdowns (we always slowed to ask if everything was OK, as seems to be customary in rural Namibia).

 While we had downloaded maps on our phones and had Google Maps, having a paper map (remember those?!) was the most useful.
 There’s virtually no mobile network coverage outside of big towns.
 Also, both the GPS and Google Maps were often inaccurate – especially when it came to estimating driving time!
-This one, I bought off Amazon prior to travelling and I found it came in really handy.
-Click here or on the image to purchase!

 You can also expect to see a lot of hitchhikers particularly in more remote areas.
 We didn’t have room in the car, but had we, I would have offered lifts between towns.
 To me, I felt that many Namibians were amongst the friendliest, most honest people I’d ever met.
 Icelanders had a similar vibe so I presume it had to do with low population density!